 All-Time Stanford Record vs. Washington State: 34-25-1

-The 60 meetings in the past 74 years of gridiron rivalry between Stanford and Washington Statehave produced many extraordinary individual performances, shocking upsets and numerous fantastic finishes.
-Oustanding players and excellent coaches.
+The 60 meetings in the past 74 years of gridiron rivalry between Stanford and Washington State have produced many extraordinary individual performances, shocking upsets and numerous fantastic finishes.
+Outstanding players and excellent coaches.
 Heroes and villains.
 Fortunately we have been treated to a lot of guts and glory, and unfortunately we have witnessed the creation of a few memorable "gridiron goats."

-So here is Part II, which covers games from 1980 to last year, in reverse chronological order for some reason we can't explain.
-By no means are these all of the memories (we haven't tried to cover each and every year), but unless you are one of the several readers who spends considerably more time with their media guides than with their neglected wives, these modest little recaps represent a lot more than you personally can remember!
+So get yourself a fresh cup of Cougar-killin' coffee because here is Part I (Pre-1980), in reverse chronological order (Why?
+Who knows?).
+By no means are these all of the memories (we haven't tried to cover each and every year), but unless you are one of the several readers who spend considerably more time with their media guides than with their neglected wives, these modest little recaps represent a lot more than you personally can remember!
 Go Cardinal!
 No mercy on these Cougs.
 Harbaugh's Humble-Hearted Heroes™ have to play with focus and "cruelty" and punish these pugnacious Pumas and send them packing back to their beloved Palouse!
 Hey, we are only #2 in the Sagarin ranking.
-We need the "juice"!
+We need the juice!

 at Martin Stadium in Pullman, WA